 About 10% of adults will experience a kidney stone in their lifetime.
 So it doesn’t surprise me that patients scour the internet, searching: how to pass a kidney stone in 24 hours or how to pass kidney stones immediately.
 Passing a kidney stone at home is possible, but we’ll also help you to understand which kidney stone symptoms mean you need to see your urologist.
 We’ll also prepare you for the kidney stone treatment options should you develop a large stone.
+In our latest 2026 urological review of our Kidney Stone Guide, we have updated it with new clinical data, references, and a video on how common kidneys stones can be at our practice in Beverly Hills, Los Angeles.
+Come visit us at Comprehensive Urology if you have any of the following symptoms.

 Table of contents